-In view of this serious problem, Arthur L. Burnett, professor of urology at Johns Hopkins Medical School in Baltimore is preparing a penis transplantation programme.
+In view of this serious problem, Arthur L. Burnett, a professor of urology at Johns Hopkins Medical School in Baltimore is preparing a penis transplantation program.

 The first attempted transplant of this organ was performed in Guangzhou General Hospital in China, but failed.
 The patient was a 44-year-old man who had suffered trauma to the penis, and who was transplanted with a penis harvested from a 22-year-old man who had died in an accident.
 However, the transplanted organ was removed after 14 days because the patient and his wife were psychologically unable to accept this type of transplant.

 The first successful transplant was performed 8 years later by a team of surgeons led by André van de Merwe, of the urology department of Stellenbosch University and Tygerberg Hospital in Cape Town, South Africa (see HERE).
 The patient was a 21-year-old man who had had to have his penis amputated after complications following circumcision.
-According to a spokesperson from the University, around 250 penis amputations are performed in South Africa as a result of problems related with circumcision.
+According to a spokesperson from the University, around 250 penis amputations are performed in South Africa as a result of problems related to circumcision.
 The operation lasted 9 hours, was very successful, and the man recovered his sexual activity, showing no secondary psychological problems.
-In August that same year, Van de Merwe’s team were granted the corresponding authorisations to continue the programme.
+In August that same year, Van de Merwe’s team was granted the corresponding authorizations to continue the program.